-Clothing is important for construction workers because it can lower the worker's thermal stress.
-Construction workers require special protective clothing (gloves, helmet, boots, etc.), while clothing is also beneficial for protecting the construction worker from excessive sun exposure.
-However, clothing can also restrict heat loss as it provides a boundary layer that limits evaporation and convective and radiative heat loss.
+Clothing is important for tourism workers because it can lower the worker's thermal stress.
+Some tourism workers require special protective clothing (gloves, helmet, boots, etc.), while clothing is also beneficial for protecting the tourism workers from excessive sun exposure.
+However, clothing can also restrict heat loss as it provides a boundary layer that limits evaporation and convective/dry heat loss.
 To facilitate heat loss, clothing worn during the work shift should be selected based upon promoting air flow across the skin and improving sweat evaporation (reducing clothing evaporative resistance).
-This can be accomplished by reducing the total amount of skin covered by clothing by wearing a t-shirt vs long sleeve (if indoors), wearing looser fitting clothing which allows for greater air flow underneath the clothing, and wearing clothing with a wider knitting pattern which allows for more air flow to pass through the clothing.
+This can be accomplished by reducing the total amount of skin covered by clothing by wearing a t-shirt vs long sleeve (if indoors), wearing looser fitting clothing which allows for greater air flow underneath the clothing.
 Additionally, lighter colours should be selected on sunny days in outdoor environments to increase the reflection of solar radiation.
 In situations where long, rigid clothing must be worn (e.g. coveralls), ventilation patches can be incorporated into more protected areas such as under the arms and between the legs to help promote air flow through the garment.

 It is crucial to plan the workflow to allow workers time to adapt.
 Workers will acclimatize to heat during the first days of hot weather, however depending on the initial fitness and previous exposure it will take at least one week before workers get used (physiologically adapted) to the increased heat.
-This acclimatization process will be hampered/take longer if the workers spend prolonged periods of time in artificially cooled environments when not working.